mkrueger/MysticDraw/README.md

     * Outline mode for rectangle/circle/line
  * Settings
     * Change Function key sets not fully implemented
+ * Performance.
+ANSI View and Minimap needs a rework
+    - Minimap should render in background using multiple CPUs
+    - ANSI View should just render the visible content not all.
+ATM it renders everything and scrolling is done by GTK.
+      Scrolling needs to be customized and only the visible part should be rendered.
+However it feels "fast enoug" so it's something for a 2.1

  * 1.6 features missing
     * .TDF font editor (1.6 had this featuree)